raoolgr/ragore09/README.md

 # Hey 👋🏼

-Hi, I'm Raul—a senior software engineer at GBM who is passionate about backend technologies.
+Hi, I'm Raul—a software engineer who is passionate about backend technologies.